dxos/cli/packages/cli/README.md

 ### Extensions

-In order to install CLI extensions, one could leverage automatic installation mechanism (for DxOS extensions only):
+In order to install CLI extensions, one could leverage automatic installation mechanism (for DXOS extensions only):

 ```bash
 $ wire wns